Tag: reflection

 It Is Written

 Job’s words of optimism amid the words of anguish provides quite the contrast.
-The context seems to be that Job wants his words of in God to be recorded ( on a scroll).
+The context seems to be that Job wants his words of trust in God to be recorded (written on a scroll).
 Then he goes further and wants them engraved on stone.
-The implication being that a scroll is not permanent (or significant enough) to encapsulate the mercy and of God.
+The implication being that a scroll is not permanent (or significant enough) to encapsulate the and redemption of God.

 As people of “the Book” (as Christians are known in the Arab world), we as if we believe the (the Bible) was engraved in stone.
 Yet, we often don’t act that same way.
 The way we live out our lives often seems (and is) in conflict with the Word.